aaronp/keritoken/docs/slides.md

 # Step 4: Sign Deployment
 *Blockchain transaction*

-You will be required to sign the transaction to submit it to the blockchain.

-As we metamask in this example, Metamask will prompt you to sign the transaction:
+A prompt should appear to sign the deployment of the contract.

 <div class="flex items-center justify-center h-66">
   <img src="/3_signDeploy.png" class="max-h-full max-w-full object-contain rounded-lg shadow-lg cursor-pointer hover:scale-105 transition-transform" @click="window.open('/3_signDeploy.png', '_blank')"/>
 </div>

-Review gas fees and confirm to deploy your bond token contract.
+If you're connecting to testnet or mainnet, be sure to review the gas fees and confirm to deploy your bond token contract.

 ---